ddrohan/mobile-app-dev-labs/session03/lab/md/step05.md

 ![](../img/lab0308.png)

-However, there's nothing to edit - so that's the next step - displaying the coffee data so we can change it.
+However, there's nothing to edit - so that's the next step - displaying the coffee data so we can change it (like above).